brendan-w/midas/docs/README.md

 Welcome to a remix of the [Midas](https://github.com/18F/midas) project
 -----------------------------------------------------------------------

-Everything in this `/doc` directory is meant for developers (or adventerous folks).
+Everything in this `/doc` directory is meant for developers (or adventurous folks).

 The basics